tlqtangok/cct/README.md

 CCT - Command Chat Tool

 ## usage

+run `python3 cct.PL` to send and recieve message

 1. choose an `id` to login

 2. press `[CTRL + C]` to send msg